History of Chico, California: 20th century

 On July 10, 1905, Annie Bidwell signed a grant deed donating 1902.88 acre to the people of Chico for a public park.
 These initial acres were expanded upon several times over the years, resulting in the creation of Bidwell Park, one of the largest municipal parks in the nation.

 In 1907, municipal elections were changed so that one trustee would be elected from each ward to serve concurrent four-year terms.

 In 1917 the first parade that would later come to be called the Pioneer Day Parade was held on the downtown streets as a celebration of Senior Day.
 This tradition would continue as a celebration of local heritage under various names on the first Saturday in May each year until 1990.

-On June 4, 1921, an election was held to choose a "Board of Freeholders" charged with framing a City Charter.
+On June 4, 1921, an election was held to choose a "board of freeholders" charged with framing a city charter.

-In 1923, under the new Charter, the Board of Trustees was replaced by the City Council.
+In 1923, under the new charter, the board of trustees was replaced by the city council.
 The ward system was also abolished and at-large election of city leaders was reinstated.

 In 1933, there was a municipal election which included a recall attempt on three councilmembers.
 The recall was defeated.

 During WWII the Chico Army Air Field was used to train fighter and bomber pilots.
 It was also home of the 555th Parachute Infantry Battalion.

 On December 6–7, 1958, Operation Chico evacuated 1000 people from Solano County to Chico for the weekend as a civil defense exercise.

-In the late fifties and early sixties, the city wrestled with the controversial issue of creating a bypass for State Route 99 through Bidwell Park.
+In the late 1950s and early 1960s, the city wrestled with the controversial issue of creating a bypass for State Route 99 through Bidwell Park.
 The viaduct was built 1963–65.

 On May 2, 1961, the City Charter was amended to increase the size of the Chico City Council from five to seven members.